 RStudio Package Manager doesn’t download packages directly from CRAN.
 Instead, RStudio maintains a curated s3 bucket that contains metadata about CRAN and package tar files.
 The metadata is used to track CRAN’s day-to-day changes.

-See Appendix D in the admin guide if your environment does not have access to the RStudio Package Service.
+See Air-Gapped RStudio Package Manager if your environment does not have access to the RStudio Package Service.

 During a sync, the metadata is downloaded to RStudio Package Manager.
 The metadata is compared against the RStudio Package Manager database to determine what changes need to be applied.
 Package tarballs are then downloaded to the cache either eagerly or lazily depending on the sync mode.

 Security & Auditing details the security measures in place for the RStudio Package Service.

 The sync mode is configured using the